 UNESCO Convention against Discrimination in Education and the International Covenant on Economic, Social and Cultural Rights guarantee the right to education generally, that is, for all people.
 Other treaties apply to specific groups (children, women, persons with disabilities, refugees and migrant) or in specific contexts (for example, education in armed conflicts and education and child labour).

 Human rights mechanisms monitor and protect the right to education as enshrined in treaties

-Most of the time, human rights bodies attached to these treaties monitor their implementation through reporting mechanisms and complaint mechanisms in cases of violations.
-They are also responsible for providing authoritative interpretations – and so better understanding – of treaties’ provisions through the adoption of General Comments, Recommendations to States and decisions.
+Most of the time, human rights bodies attached to these treaties monitor its implementation through reporting mechanisms and complaint mechanisms in cases of violations.
+They are also responsible for providing authoritative interpretations – and so better understanding – of treaties’ provisions through the adoption of General Comments, Recommendations to States, and decisions.